- Plesk for Linux

 Since Plesk 12.5 there is a utility plesk sbin sslmng that allows disabling TLS compression and sets the DH parameter's size to 2048.

-To do it for all services, execute the following command:
+To do it for all services, do following:

 # plesk sbin sslmng -vvv --strong-dh --dhparams-size=2048

-To change the setting for a particular service, option --services=service_name should be added.
+To change the setting for a particular service, option --services=service_name should be used.

 The script will patch properly if you have OpenSSL version 1.0.1 and higher, because earlier versions do not have TLS v1.1 and TLS v1.2 support.